SnailNail/xcxtool/README.md

   in the comparison.
 * `after_file` (`--after`, `-a`): Use a specific file as the "after" state in the comparison.
-* `include` (`--include`, `-i`): Define a range or set of ranges that should be included in the comparison.
+* `include` (`--include`, `-i`): Define a subset or subsets of the save file to be included in the comparison.
 By default the whole file is included, but any value specified here will override the default so only the specified ranges are compared.

   In the config file, this should be an array of arrays, each subarray being a pair of integers.
-Each pair defines a range within the save file that will be compared.
-For example:
+Each pair defines the beginning and end of a range within the save file that  will be compared, relative to the start of the file.
+For
+  example:

   ```toml
   [compare]